Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Related Work

-Scene graph, a data structure commonly used for describing 3D environments in computer graphics, has been employed in robotics as another form of multi-layer mapping.
-In a scene graph, each layer has a set of \emph{nodes} representing entities, each node has some \emph{attributes}, and \emph{edges} between nodes indicate their relations. \citet{armeni20193d} construct a four-layer graph that spans an entire building and includes semantics on rooms/objects and camera locations, as well as the relations among them. \citet{rosinol20203d} further propose 3D dynamic scene graphs to handle dynamic entities and capture actionable information in the scene.
-Although scene graphs provide photo-realistic visualization and plenty of environmental information, we argue that they are not ready for general robotic navigation/exploration yet.
-First, the actionability in scene graphs is still at the topological level of connectivity between places.
-For trajectory planning and control, information such as occupancy and traversability of the whole 3D space is needed.
-Secondly, scene graphs are currently often constructed offline and only for indoor environments.
+Scene graph, a data structure commonly used for describing 3D environments in computer graphics, has been employed in robotics as another form of multilayer map.
+In a scene graph, each layer has a set of \emph{nodes} representing entities and \emph{edges} between nodes indicating entity relations; each node is also associated to some \emph{attributes}. \citet{armeni20193d} construct a four-layer graph that spans an entire building and includes semantics on objects, rooms and cameras, as well as the relationships among them. \citet{rosinol20203d} further propose 3D dynamic scene graphs to handle dynamic entities and capture actionable information in the environment.
+Early works in this direction pose challenges to general robotic navigation and exploration as scene graphs are usually constructed offline and the actionability is at an abstractive topological level.
+However, recent works~\cite{zheng2019pixels, rosinol2021kimera} have shown promising results for online scene graph construction that is readily usable for path planning.
+The work of~\cite{hughes2022hydra} is also a recent attempt at real-time 3D scene graph construction for indoor environments.
+The proposed work aims to improve the metric-semantic aspect of a more general robotic dense map.